-We are open Monday to Friday 9.00 am - 4.30 pm, except for Thursdays when they open at 10am.
+We are open Monday to Friday 9.00 am - 5 pm, except for Thursdays when we open at 10am.
 Please be aware that throughout the year the Student Enquiry Centre will close.
-Please check our website for closure notices.
+Please check the Student Enquiry centre homepage for closure notices.

 What is the difference between a 'formative' and a 'final' HEAR?

 Continuing students have a formative HEAR which can be updated with module results and extracurricular activities etc, whereas a final HEAR cannot be amended once it displays your award details.
 The HEAR will remain formative until you are awarded, after which it will become final.

 If your HEAR is marked as revoked, it means that it has been withdrawn from your Gradintelligence dashboard and you will not be able to view or share it until it has been made accessible to you again by QMUL.

 The main reason a HEAR will be revoked is if you have a tuition fee debt.
 You are able to pay any tuition fee debts online.
 Once you have paid, your HEAR will be re-published within 5 working days as long as we are not in a period of transcript embargo.

 We may also revoke your HEAR if it contains incorrect data that we need to update before re-publishing.